 5. Eliminate All Distractions

 Everywhere you turn today, there are time suckers.
 Distractions abound.
-Stop and consider for a moment the unexpected things that occur in your everyday life which are unplanned and consume your time.
+Stop and consider for a moment the unexpected things that occur in your everyday life that are unplanned and consume your time.

 6. Control Your Thoughts

-However, not all distractions are external.
-A lot of them are internal and have to do with our thought life.
+Not all distractions are external, however.
+A lot of them are internal and have to do with our "thought life."
 It can sometimes feel like your own mind is conspiring against you and sabotaging your efforts.

 You may be trying hard to devote your attention to a task, but then thoughts concerning something that happened in the past, or some awful news you have recently received, or an emotional exchange you had with someone, creep in and derail you from your goal.

 The average person has approximately 70,000 thoughts per day.
 If you are going to get things done in your life, you will need to manage your mind.
-Immediately you find yourself dwelling on a distractive train of thought instead of focusing on your project, stop and ask yourself:
+Whenever you find yourself dwelling on a distractive train of thought instead of focusing on your project, immediately stop and ask yourself:

-Practice doing this and you will notice that it will be easy to eliminate distractive thoughts and refocus your attention on what really counts in the present time.
+Practice doing this and you will notice that it will be easy to eliminate distracting thoughts and refocus your attention on what really counts in the present time.

 Learn to differentiate between what a true emergency is and what is simply going to set you back.

-This is so important, it needs a section on of own.
+This is so important that it needs a section of its own.
 Once you have created your time management strategy, you need to stay true to it no matter what happens.

 Realize that plenty of people who are not interested in managing their time will have emergencies that they will expect you to deal with.
 In other words, things go wrong in their lives due to their mismanagement of time, then they turn around and want you to fix the problem.